 Now to amps.
 Obviously you can pay the world for an amazing (and loud!) amp.
 However, I think for everyone in the house hold, the Marshall MS2 is the best of all worlds.

-If you are happy to pay a bit more, and you would like some more tone, then you can’t go wrong with the Roland Micro Cube.
-Comes with great tone, loads of effects, as well as again being able to run off batteries.
-So good, I use one!
+If you are happy to pay a bit more, and you would like some more tone, then you can’t go wrong with the Orange Crush.
+Comes with great tone, as well as a smaller option too with built in tuner.
+So good, I want to buy one!

 Spare strings for when it rock goes ….pop!?!?
 Look no further than Rotosound.
 A brand with an amazing legacy, and amazing quality!
 Comes with that all important spare high E string.

 This, obviously is just the very tip of the iceberg when it comes to purchasing a guitar, you could find an absolute mint axe in your local charity shop.
 However, if you want from new, which most people do for the festive season, I hope this is a great way of guiding you in the right direction.

 If you think your little rocker needs a book, then my best recommendation is Guitar Basics.
 This is a fantastic book for primary aged children, it starts VERY simply using open strings, and teaching pupils how to read music.
 However, the great thing about this book, is that the backing tracks are varied in genre, and keep the pupil engaged for many, many hours or lessons.

 For parents there are sections that explain what is being learnt, in plain English, for kids, there are fun illustrations.

 The authors have worked very hard to find engaging and attainable pieces for this age group, and I think they have done it!